How To Create a Hygge Haven

 Next comes the sense of taste – because it’s all about the indulgent refreshments, right?
 Popcorn is one of our favourite snacks.
 I also love that it can just be swept up, so ideal if you have kids!

 I have taken it upon myself to try lots of hot chocolates, so I can recommend the finest one (you’re welcome!).
 It is by Charbonnel et Walker, and is delicious and super-chocolately.
 I recommend adding a pinch of nutmeg, and some marshmallows for the ultimate in indulgence.

 Now, I know what you’re thinking – hot chocolate + kids + a new sofa could well = disaster.
-Zinc large footstool to match our sofa, which we added to our order, we have peace of mind.
+Well, we added fabric care to our order, for peace of mind.
 Should anything be spilled on the sofa, we are covered!
 It’s a no brainer really.
 I don’t want it to end up like our old rug, which had two shades of luminous marker, fresh raspberry, mud, biro and neon pink playdoh.

 Hygge Haven Step 4: Scent

 Now we’ll already have the delicious smell of freshly popped corn, decadent hot chocolate, and the scented candle, but to really ramp up the Hygge feels, I recommend some lovely natural scents.
 I love both the look and smell of eucalyptus, so I made some simple wreaths to decorate the wall.
 They smell amazing, and bring a touch of nature into our home.